Where a scam is taking place there is also a money mule at the other end waiting to receive the fraudulent funds.

 With guaranteed reimbursement, won't the Fraudsters just start claiming they have been frauded themselves and work together?

 There is much speculation about the risk of ‘moral hazard’ as a result of this legislation.
 The PSR’s June 2023 Policy Statement covers this in detail, notably on page 33 (Table 4).
-However one leading bank which has already been operating a reimbursement guarantee for some time, said that this risk has not materialised amongst their customers.Give your customers greater protection and get ahead of the Payment Systems Regulator (PSR) split reimbursement model with enhanced payment risk assessment.
+However one leading bank which has already been operating a reimbursement guarantee for some time, said that this risk has not materialised amongst their customers.Give your customers greater protection and minimise the impact of the Payment Systems Regulator (PSR) split reimbursement model with enhanced payment risk assessment.

 Learn MoreFraudPoint™ UK provides holistic identity risk assessment, uncovering difficult-to-spot suspicious connections and anomalies which might indicate a higher risk of fraud.